OpenEvalProject/evals/manuscripts/elife-03724/v2/manuscript.md

 DNA lesions caused by replication fork stalling and collapse can be repaired by HR, NHEJ, MMEJ, replication slippage, FoSTeS (fork stalling and template switching), BIR (break-induced replication), MMBIR (microhomology-mediated break-induced replication), MMIR (microhomology/microsatellite-induced replication), and other mechanisms (Kraus et al., 2001; Ma et al., 2003; Lee et al., 2007; McVey and Lee, 2008; Payen et al., 2008; Hastings et al., 2009a, 2009b).
 In mammalian cells, replication fork-associated DSBs are predominantly repaired via HR (Arnaudeau et al., 2001).
 Among the six CI alleles sequenced here, three were repaired by HR and three by NHEJ, indicating that these two repair pathways have relatively similar activities during the S phase of mitosis in maize.

 An important advantage of the maize system is the ability to identify genetically twinned sectors and to propagate and analyze their corresponding alleles.
-Because twinned alleles are the reciprocal products of a single event (
+Because twinned alleles are the reciprocal products of a single event (Greenblatt and Brink, 1962), their structures should reflect a single parsimonious mechanism of origin.
+This allows us to distinguish among a variety of possible mechanisms for formation of segmental duplications.
+For example, non-allelic homologous recombination (NAHR) could generate a TDD joined and flanked by Ac as observed in P1-rr-T24 if there were a p1-proximal Ac element in the progenitor allele P1-ovov454 (Figure 9); however, such an NAHR event cannot explain the observed structure of the white co-twin p1-ww-T24 (compare upper chromatids of Figures 6F and 9C).
+Similarly, re-replication-induced gene amplifications (RRIGA, a mechanism that couples NAHR and DNA re-replication) can also generate chromosome structures very similar to that of P1-rr-T24 (Green et al., 2010; Finn and Li, 2013).
+Like NAHR, RRIGA would also require a p1-proximal Ac element as in Figure 9B.
+However, the reciprocal product of an RRIGA-generated TDD would be a chromosomal fragment that lacks a centromere and telomeres, which would be lost in subsequent cell divisions.
+Therefore, neither NAHR nor RRIGA can generate the white co-twin p1-ww-T24.
+In contrast, the actual structure of the white co-twin p1-ww-T24 is exactly as predicted by the RET re-replication model shown in Figure 6.
+The structures of the other TDDCI alleles are also inconsistent with NAHR and RRIGA: the duplicated segments are flanked by Ac on the left side and a CI on the right side (Figure 1E, lower chromatid), while NAHR/RRIGA-induced duplications would be flanked by identical Ac copies (Figure 9C, lower chromatid).
+Finally, NAHR and RRIGA generate TDDs of the same structure recurrently.
+In contrast, all of the TDDCI alleles we have isolated to date have different duplication breakpoints.
+This is consistent with their origin via alternative transposition, because the duplication endpoints are determined by the position of the transposon insertion site, which is expected to differ for each transposition event.
+Moreover, the RET reinsertion sites have the same characteristic features as for standard Ac/Ds transposition, including preferential insertion into nearby, hypomethylated, gene-rich regions (Greenblatt and Brink, 1962; Chen et al., 1992; Vollbrecht et al., 2010), and formation of 8-bp Target Site Duplications lacking sequence specificity (Vollbrecht et al., 2010).
+Taken together, our results consistently support the proposed mechanism of alternative transposition, re-replication, and repair.

 ![Figure 9.](https://cdn.elifesciences.org/articles/03724/elife-03724-fig9-v2.jpg)

 **Figure 9.:** All the symbols have the same meanings as in Figure 1.
 (A) Ac transposes to a site between a and b.
-(B) Homologous recombination between two non-allelic Ac elements on sister chromatids generates a deletion (upper chromatid) and a TDD (lower chromatid) in (C).DOI: http://dx.doi.org/10.7554/eLife.03724.017
+(B) Homologous recombination between two non-allelic Ac elements on sister chromatids generates a deletion (upper chromatid) and a TDD (lower chromatid) in (C).

 In summary, we show here that reversed Ac ends transposition can generate TDDs and CIs.
 The TDDs range in size from several kb to >1 Mb and thus can increase the copy number of multiple linked genes and their regulatory sequences.
 The CIs we have discovered may be 20 kb or more in length.
 These are produced as a consequence of Ac transposition during DNA replication, and they exhibit a number of interesting features.
 First, the internal portions contain sequences that were originally flanking the donor Ac/fAc elements; the relative positions of these sequences are now switched, and they are fused together at a new junction.
 Because Ac/Ds elements are commonly inserted within or near genic sequences in plants, CI formation may shuffle the coding and/or regulatory sequences of the formerly flanking genes to create novel products.
 Moreover, the CIs are bordered by transposition-competent Ac/fAc 5′ and 3′ termini; hence, the entire CI has the structure of a macrotransposon (Huang and Dooner, 2008; Yu et al., 2010) that could subsequently transpose to new sites and increase in copy number.
 Eukaryotic genomes contain significant portions of Tandem Direct Duplications, dispersed segmental duplications, and tandem multi-copy arrays (Bailey et al., 2003, 2004; Rizzon et al., 2006; Shoja and Zhang, 2006; Bailey et al., 2008; Dujon, 2010; Tremblay Savard et al., 2011); our results suggest that transposition-induced DNA re-replication may have played an important role in generating these segmental expansions during genome evolution.